stanstaton/calculator-lab/README.md

 ## Hints:
 * The datatype of the "number" being entered is perhaps best stored as a string instead of a number.
 This will make it easier to add or remove additional digits.
 When it comes time to calculate, use `parseInt` or `parseFloat`.

 * You can get away with only adding a single event listener to the parent container.
 Event Delegation is the concept where the parent element listens for all the events that happen inside of it.
+Event bubbling is where click events on an element first happen on it, then 'bubble' up through the parent element, and all the way up it's other ancestors.

 * This is a good opportunity to practice your CSS Grid chops.
 Otherwise, if you feel fine on Grid, a `<table>` for the calculator works out nicely.
 Look into the `colspan` attribute as a way to make a `<td>` span multiple columns.